apache/spark/docs/security/secrets/secrets-backend/google-cloud-secret-manager-backend.rst

 Before you start, make sure you have performed the following tasks:

-1. Include sendgrid subpackage as part of your Airflow installation
+1. Include ``google`` subpackage as part of your Airflow installation

     .. code-block:: bash